GithubAnant/plane/README.md

 ## running this thing

-step1: ⭐ [star the repo](https://github.com/GithubAnant/plane) — it makes the game smoother (seriously)
+step1: ⭐Star the repo — it makes the game smoother (seriously)

 step2: